grow/grow/content/docs/podspec.md

     project: john/example

-### grow_version*
+### grow_version

 The version of the Grow SDK that works with this pod.
-Allows decentralized instances of Grow to identify compatibility.
+Grow displays a warning if the version of the SDK does not match this specification in `podspec.yaml`.

 Grow uses [semantic versioning](http://semver.org/) which helps you know which versions of the Grow SDK will work with your pod.
 If your pod works with `1.2.3`, it will work at least up to `2.0.0`.
 Major versions (such as `2.x.x` from `1.x.x`) may introduce breaking changes when used with pods made for an older SDK version.

-    grow_version: 0.0.1
+This value must be a semantic version *specification*.

+    grow_version: ">=0.0.1"       # At least SDK version 0.0.1.

 ### flags